 The Department of Orthopaedic Surgery and Musculoskeletal Medicine is unique in New Zealand in that both the Academic and Service Departments combine the surgical and medical components of musculoskeletal diseases and injuries into one department.

-Our teaching programme has been developed to provide undergraduate (Med V and VI) and postgraduate (Diploma of Child Health) education in Neonatology, Paediatric Medicine, Paediatric Surgery (section of paediatric surgery), Community Paediatrics and Child Health, and subspecialty areas of Neurology, Genetics and Child Cancer.
+Our teaching programme has been developed to provide undergraduate and postgraduate (Diploma of Child Health) education in Neonatology, Paediatric Medicine, Paediatric Surgery, Community Paediatrics and Child Health, and subspecialty areas of Neurology, Genetics and Child Cancer.

 The Department continues to be actively involved in the teaching of Psychological Medicine to medical students.
 The Department is also responsible for the academic programme for Christchurch's successful psychiatric registrar training programme.